-The new business mileage rates, known as the HMRC advisory fuel rates (AFRs), kick in from March 1 2017.
+The new company car business mileage rates, known as the HMRC advisory fuel rates (AFRs), kick in from June 1 2017.

 - Petrol cars with engines over 2000cc get 1p per mile less